Story Subject

 Ghost had clearly been feral since kittenhood.
 She was not trying to be unfriendly.
 She was being exactly as cautious as her experience had taught her to be.

-I had her spayed and vaccinated through a trap-neuter-return clinic in year one.
-The trapping process set us back months.
+The trapping process also set us back months.
 She avoided the spot where the trap had been for six weeks.
+That was the first lesson: every necessary intervention has an emotional cost for a feral cat, and pretending otherwise only makes the human impatient.

 I started sitting in the garden during her feeding times - at first ten feet away, then gradually closer over months.
 I learned her body language: the high tail that meant approaching neutrality, the low crouch that meant "do not move," the slow blink that meant she had decided, for this moment, that I was acceptable.